 Each rabbit was sacrificed by cervical dislocation.
-The jejunum was removed and mounted on a Langendorff apparatus.
-Baseline jejuna rate and force of contraction was then recorded.
+The heart was removed and mounted on a Langendorff apparatus.
+Baseline myocardial rate and force of contraction was then recorded.

-Starting with the least volume, 0.2 ml (1 mg equivalent of dried leaf powder) of the fresh extract was
+Starting with the least volume, 0.2 ml (1 mg equivalent of dried leaf powder) of the fresh extract was administered by infusion into the aorta and the effects recorded.
+The volume of the extract was successfully increased in 0.2 ml increments to a maximum of 1.0 ml.
 This was repeated 6 times.
-Thereafter, sample 2, 3 and 4 were each administered to a different isolated mammalian jejuna and changes in rate and force of contraction taken.
+Thereafter, sample 2, 3 and 4 were each administered to a different isolated mammalian heart and changes in rate and force of contraction taken.
+Adrenaline (0.01 IU) was used as the positive control.

-Prior to addition of new volumes of the extract, the organ bath was completely drained, rinsed at least twice using Tyrode's solution followed by recording of baseline readings.
-This was repeated 6 times.
-Acetylcholine (0.01 IU) was used as the positive control.
+Before administration of each of the doses, the perfusate was allowed to wash the heart for 10 seconds and baseline recordings taken.